-- NEW: Four suspected militants killed, according to Pakistani intelligence sources
+- Four suspected militants killed, according to Pakistani intelligence sources

 - The attack represents an apparent end to the pause in U.S. drone strikes in Pakistan

 - U.S strikes in November left 24 Pakistani soldiers dead, straining U.S.-Pakistan relations

 - The U.S. launches new drone attack against suspected militants in Pakistan

 The United States has launched its first drone attack in Pakistan after more than a month-long lull, killing at least four suspected militants, CNN has confirmed.

 The drone fired two missiles on Tuesday at a suspected militant compound near the provincial capital of Miranshah in the North Waziristan region, located in the country's volatile tribal belt that borders Afghanistan.

 It represents an apparent end to the pause in U.S. drone strikes in Pakistan, halted last year after a set of controversial American strikes left two dozen Pakistani soldiers dead at two mountainous border posts and further strained relations between the two nations.

 Pakistan's military has repeatedly insisted that airstrikes that killed 24 of its soldiers on November 26 near the Afghan border were deliberate.
 Its government soon thereafter ordered the American military to vacate an air base used to launch drone strikes.